threshold-network/website/src/content/pages/index.md

         [audited](/about#audits) by the most reputable firms in the space.
       image: /images/secure-icon.png
     - title: Transparent
       description: No service, product or network can offer perfect 'trustlessness'.
-Threshold explains the underlying trust assumptions of each component of each app, and how they'll evolve over time.
+Threshold explains the trust assumptions of each component of each app, and how they'll evolve over time.
       image: /images/private-icon.png
 activeCommunity:
   title: Threshold is run by an active community.